highflyer910/100-days-of-code/log.md

 I started to understand flexbox more deeply, worked with Jquery's some new methods and tried to understand is javascript a pass-by value or pass-by-reference language.
 Done 3rd project of Javascript30 challenge:
 https://highflyer910.github.io/CSS_variables/

+### Day 3: January 6, 2017

+Today's progress

+Worked with Jquery and Javascript.